naschorr/rapid-redirector/README.md

 ## Installation
 Just download and unzip the repo, navigate to chrome://extensions/, enable developer mode, and load the unpacked extension.

-Alternatively, open up your Chrome extension list, and then drag and drop the rFormula1-Sidebar-Spoiler-Stopper.crx file into the list.
-After that, it should be ready to go (temporarily).

 A proper Chrome Web Store release is coming soon!

 ## Usage